 Here's what happened: In November 2014, the president announced a series of immigration actions that stretched his executive powers to "the fullest extent," as one senior official put it at the time.
 The centerpiece of the plan were measures that would allow an estimated 3.9 million undocumented immigrants to apply for work permits and remain in the country without fear of deportation.
 The bulk of those immigrants were parents of children with US citizenship or permanent residence, who would have applied through a program known as Deferred Action for Parents of Americans and Lawful Permanent Residents, or DAPA.
 Others would have qualified for deportation relief through an expansion of the Deferred Action for Childhood Arrivals, or DACA, program, which applies to non-citizens brought to the US as children.

 Since then, Republicans have repeatedly insisted that the move overstepped Obama's presidential authority.
-Twenty-six GOP-controlled states filed a federal lawsuit against the White House, challenging Obama's executives actions, and just a few months later, and a federal judge ruled to temporarily block the deportation relief measures while the case moved forward.
-The Obama administration appealed the decision, requesting courts lift the hold, but in May 2015 the US Court of Appeals for the Fifth Circuit in New Orleans denied the request.
+In December 2014, 17 GOP-controlled states filed a federal lawsuit against the White House, challenging Obama's executives actions, and just a few months later, .a federal judge ruled to temporarily block the deportation relief measures while the case moved forward.
+The Obama administration appealed the decision, requesting courts lift the hold, but in May 2915 the US Court of Appeals for the Fifth Circuit in New Orleans denied the request.

 With so many twists and turns, the legal battle can be difficult to understand: Does the Supreme Court decision mean the program is definitely dead?
 What happens to the would-be recipients of DAPA or DACA?
 To explain the situation, we spoke with Ignacia Rodriguez, an immigration policy advocate at the National Immigration Law Center.
 The text of conversation is below, edited for clarity, length, and grammar.

-VICE: What's the biggest outcome of the Supreme Court's decision on the Obama administration's immigration policies?
+VICE: What's the biggest outcome of the Supreme Court's decision on the Obama administration's immigration platforms?

 Ignacia Rodriguez: The four-four tie means that an injunction that was issued by the Fifth Circuit Court of Appeals remains in place.
 The DAPA program would provide relief for many families and parents of US citizens in this country, but now they cannot apply for these programs.
 Right now, we're really processing the emotional toll that this decision has created.
 People were really hopeful, they hoped these programs would be implemented soon, but this decision ultimately means that the programs will remain blocked.